Campus guidance and services

 Face coverings are required.
 Do not overcrowd.

-All in-person student events are canceled until further notice.
-Other gatherings are limited to no more than 10 people.
+Events are limited to no more than 10 people.
 Larger gatherings are prohibited.

 The "FAU Cares Emergency Fund" is for currently registered, degree-seeking students who are experiencing financial hardship.